Strategy/Foundations

 The support player

 For kill props, support players are the most dangerous pick on any slate.
 Their lines look low and tempting, but they are often priced correctly.
-In close games where the team fights for every round, a support can put up reasonable numbers.
+In close competitive games where the team fights for every round, a support can put up reasonable numbers.
 In blowouts either way, they frequently go quiet.

 The lurker